httplab/insup/README.md

 Currently there are two uploaders available:

 * **Insales uploader** will upload files to the specified Insales theme.
-Specify `Insup::Uploader::Insales` or `insales` in the `class` section of the uploader configuration.
+Specify `Insup::Uploader::InsalesUploader` or `insales` in the `class` section of the uploader configuration.
 Insales uploader also requires `theme_id` to be specified.
 Working directory should include 3 subfolders *media*, *snippets* and *templates*.
 The same 3 folders should be specified in the `track` sectio of .insup file.

 * **Dummy uploader** will only print its operations to the console without actually uploading anything.
 It can be used for testing the configuration.
-Use by specifying `dummy` or `Insup::Uploader::Dummy` in the `class` section.
+Use by specifying `dummy` or `Insup::Uploader::DummyUploader` in the `class` section.

 ### Operation modes